The Basics of Branding. Understanding Branding from Logo to Positioning

 • How others see the company.

 To give some answers to the questions above, the team can conduct internal and external interviews, as well as workshops.
 Furthermore, branding consultants can conduct several types of audits so that they can get a better understanding of how the company is considered on the market.
-Usually, there are 5 types of audits that would help a branding team, and they focus on communication, behavior, visual identity, brand architecture, and competitors.
+Usually, 5 types of audits would help a branding team, and they focus on communication, behavior, visual identity, brand architecture, and competitors.

 2. Development